Using an Estate Planning Attorney: The Basics

 Drafting Estate Planning Documents

 - Trust: A trust document designates a person (a trustee) of your choosing who will hold your property or assets for the benefit of others, typically referred to as beneficiaries.
 Trusts can work in place of or as a supplement to a will.
 There are different types of trusts depending on your legal needs.
+For example, a revocable living trust is created and funded during your lifetime, and you keep the power to amend or revoke.

 Designating Beneficiaries and Transferring Property